Artemmkin/infrastructure-as-code-tutorial/docs/05-terraform.md

 * we don't know the current state of our infrastructure
 * we can't control the changes

-You should already know that the second problem is dealt by source control tools like `git`.

-The second one is solved by using tools like Terraform.
+The second problem is dealt by source control tools like `git`, while the first one is solved by using tools like Terraform.
 Let's find out how.

 ## Install Terraform